gerlichlab/looptrace/README.md

 # Loop tracing in python.

-LoopTrace is a Python package for chromatin tracing image and data analysis as described in https://doi.org/10.1101/2021.04.12.439407
+`looptrace` is a Python package for chromatin tracing image and data analysis as described in https://doi.org/10.1101/2021.04.12.439407

 ## Installation